 Introduction to SQL Commands

 SQL or popularly known as Structured Query Language, is the fundamental query language for databases and is a domain-specific language for Relational Database Management Systems.
 It is useful when the data type is structured and there exists a dependency among the various attributes of data.
 It is widely used and is one of the most popular query languages for its unique capability of fetching multiple records by just making use of a single query statement.
 It consists of both DDL (Data Definition Language) and DML(Data Manipulation Language) commands which makes the use of queries much more efficient.
-SQL is a declarative programming language which is set based and is therefore not an imperative programming language such as those like C or BASIC, etc. In order to fetch the data results from the database, you need to know SQL commands which we are going to study in this post.
+SQL is a declarative programming language that is set-based and is therefore not an imperative programming language such as C or BASIC, etc. In order to fetch the data results from the database, you need to know SQL commands which we are going to study in this post.

 Basic SQL Commands